 Memorial Day: Honoring Those Who Died in Military Service

-On May 20 1868, over 5,000 first-ever National Decoration Day participants decorated the graves of the 20,000 Union and Confederate soldiers buried at Arlington National Cemetery.
+On May 20, 1868, over 5,000 first-ever National Decoration Day participants decorated the graves of the 20,000 Union and Confederate soldiers buried at Arlington National Cemetery in Virginia.
 By the late 1800s, cities and communities across the United States began to observe the day and several states declared it a legal holiday.

 Over the next few decades, the day transitioned from being called Decoration Day to its current name of Memorial Day.

 In 1968, Congress passed the Uniform Monday Holiday Act, which established Memorial Day as the last Monday in May instead of a set calendar day.
 By 1971, the three-day weekend for federal employees went into full effect.